qdrant/benchmark-cohere-wiki-50m/README.md

 python upload/prepare_data.py
 ```

-Upload will take about 2.5 hours, this includes downloading data from Hugging Face,
+Upload will take about 2.5 hours, including downloading data from Hugging Face,
 converting it to Qdrant format and uploading to Qdrant.

 Total upload and indexing time is expected to be around 5 hours.